-The Joint Ocean Commission Initiative (Joint Initiative) released in March the Ocean Action Agenda.
-The digital report details ocean and coastal policy actions that should be taken on by the Trump Administration and Congress.
-Taking these measures addresses present, and future generations of Americans benefits from the jobs, food, health, recreation, and overall well-being America’s oceans, coasts, and Great Lakes provide.
+The Joint Ocean Commission Initiative (JOCI) released the Ocean Action Agenda in March.
+The digital report details ocean and coastal policy actions that should be taken to safeguard the benefits provided from America’s oceans, coasts, and Great Lakes, including jobs, food, health, recreation, and overall well-being.

 The Joint Initiative, a bipartisan group of senior leaders, worked with local, state, and regional leaders from the Arctic to the Gulf of Mexico to develop these actions.
 Organized into nine priority areas they are:

 - Build strong coasts and economies